-As I entered the plane for my economy class seat, I noticed an array of newspapers to pick.
-This included The Sunday Morning Post, The New York Times and a Chinese Newspaper.
-I picked up the Sunday Post to read on the current affairs in my destination.
+As I entered the plane for my economy class seat, I noticed an array of newspapers to pick from.
+This included The Sunday Morning Post, The New York Times, and a Chinese Newspaper.
+I picked up the Sunday Post to read about the current affairs in my destination.

 Another magazine ‘Discover The Shop’ was for onboard shopping.
-Now, I am not much of shopper, so I just admired the products on paper and kept it away.
+Now, I am not much of a shopper, so I just admired the products on paper and kept them away.